 Composting on an industrial scale

-Our services include dewatering and add-ons for anaerobic digestion.
 We dewater, transport and recycle all types of compostable materials and compost-compatible wastes.
 We also offer add-on services and technologies for anaerobic digestion and bioenergy facilities and design-build-operate (DBO) services for customer-owned composting plants.
 If you will be processing at least 15,000 tons per year, our scalable systems and technology may be right for your municipal or commercial composting operation.
 Learn more about McGill services

-We compost indoors using sophisticated composting technologies.
 McGill operations are indoor, industrial-scale facilities using advanced systems and technologies with computerized monitoring and biofiltration.
 Total control over the composting environment means rapid throughput and premium compost products with proven performance and reliable consistency.
 Indoor operations allow us to capture all processing air for biofiltration.
 Biofilters mean we greatly minimize odors.
 For municipal and commercial composting operations, the up-front investment in preventative siting, design and technology translates into years of hassle-free operations.
 These same measures also deliver efficiency, reliability, flexibility and profitability for commercial composting facilities.
 Process description

 Our process is high-rate.
 That means it’s fast.
 It’s also very efficient, capable of rapid degradation and stabilization of almost all organic materials.
 Yard waste, paper and cardboard, food waste, water treatment residuals, biodegradable plastics, pallets, sheetrock and other biodegradable materials are no problem for our process.
 The McGill process also degrades and neutralizes some types of pollutants.
 More about accepted materials

-Upgrading water treatment infrastructure?
-We can save you money.
-Our process can be modified to enhance biomass reduction and drying.
-Why pay for energy and equipment-intensive mechanical or thermal sludge drying when microbes will do it for free?
+The McGill composting process can be modified to enhance biomass reduction and drying.
+Microbes will do the same job as energy- and equipment-intensive mechanical or thermal sludge drying — for free.
 Biological systems can offer substantial savings in capital and operating costs over more traditional sludge management options.
 We can retrofit and upgrade your existing sludge management operation — with or without product manufacture as a processing goal — or modify an existing yard waste composting operation to safely and efficiently process food waste and other high-moisture materials.
 Tell us about your project